theystemYT/EZPHONE-Fake-Virus/README.md

 Sadly, no instructions will be added.
-So if you don't know how to execute JavaScript, watch a tutorial in YouTube.
+So if you don't know how to execute HTML, watch a tutorial in YouTube.